edwinschild/edwinschild/README.md

    - Output while running workflow doesn't show everything.
 Need to use the Raw log to view it
    - No idea how much time a single task takes
    - Uploading a folder to artifacts doesn't allow you to expand it as folder in the end result artifacts.
 Clicking it results immediately in downloading it
+   - Secrets are not really a secret.
+In Azure Devops a pipeline needs to be approved in order to use a secret.
+In github any workflow can use a secret and therefor make it accessible
 - 💞️ I’m looking to collaborate on HBK products
 - 📫 How to reach me: If you don't know me, there is no reason to reach me